-Nessebar, on the Black Sea, was settled at the end of the Bronze Age by the ancient Thracians, who called it Melsambria, Today, you'll find the preserved remains of eras gone by—the Roman and Medieval walls; the Byzantine and Bulgarian churches; and houses from 18th and 19th centuries.
+Nessebar, on the Black Sea, was settled at the end of the Bronze Age by the ancient Thracians, who called it Melsambria.
+Today, you'll find the preserved remains of eras gone by—the Roman and Medieval walls; the Byzantine and Bulgarian churches; and houses from the 18th and 19th centuries.

 How to Get There

 If travelling by plane, the Burgas airport is 25 kilometres from Nessebar.
 If arriving by car, the Old Town limits traffic.
 It's best park outside and walk.
 Travellers will find that Nessebar is well connected by bus and public transport to many destinations.
 The town’s bus station is on a square just outside the city wall, near the town gate.
 Regular buses run throughout the year to Sunny Beach, Burgas, Varna, and Sofia.

 For more information please visit the tourism site.

 Though a year-round destination, Nessebar can get crowded during the high season (June to September).
 Late autumn provides the best conditions for exploring the Roman ruins and the authentic gabled houses.
 Another fall attraction is the return of fishing boats.
 To avoid the crowds, come before and after the high season.
 The winter is an ideal time to experience the various festivals the Old City holds.